dotnet/apireviews/2018/System.Device.Gpio/System.Device.Gpio.Proposal.md

 ### Communicating with sensors using SPI and I2C

-*TODO: These two protocols will be discussed in the next iteration of the Api Review*
+*TODO: These two protocols will be discussed in the next iteration of the API Review*

 ## Proposed API